AdityaGupta-debug/MiniProject-Graduate-Admission-Prediction-with-Artificial-Neural-Network/README.md

 - Histograms for feature distributions
 - Correlation heatmap
 - Scatter plots between CGPA, GRE, TOEFL vs. Chance of Admit
-- Boxplots to visualize effect of research and SOP/LOR on admissions
+- Histplots to visualize effect of research and SOP/LOR on admissions

 These visual insights helped in understanding the data trends and informed feature selection for the ANN model.